flomotlik/blog/_posts/2013-04-08-old-dependencies-are-technical-debt.markdown

 If that pile of outdated code grows, the time you need to update it increases exponentially.

 We know this pain very well.
-Even though we update regularly only a slip of 3 months for some of our libraries caused a big pain to bring everyting up to date.
+Even though we update regularly only a slip of 3 months for some of our libraries caused a big pain to bring everything up to date.
 If we did it immediately it would have taken far less time to get all the tests to pass again.

 ##No tests is your biggest technical debt